-Criteria JORC Code explanation Commentary Mineral Type, reference name/number, location and ownership including The tenement (M38/1252) is 100% owned by Duketon Mining Limited tenement agreements or material issues with third parties such as joint and is in good standing and there are no known impediments to
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+The tenement (M38/1252) is 100% owned by Duketon Mining Limited and is in good standing and there are no known impediments to obtaining a licence to operate in the area.